Table of Contents

 In-depth Study

 We conduct an in-depth analysis to understand the performance characteristics and limitations of current models on IneqMath.
-Our study encompasses three key areas: failure solution analysis to identify common error patterns in LLM-generated proofs, scaling laws in model size to examine how model capacity affects reasoning accuracy, and scaling laws in test-time computation to investigate the impact of extended reasoning chains.
+Our study encompasses three key areas: scaling laws in model size to examine how model size affects reasoning accuracy, scaling laws in test-time computation to investigate the impact of extended reasoning chains, and few-shot evaluation to assess how the use of example demonstrations affects model performance.
 These analyses reveal critical insights into the challenges of inequality proving and provide guidance for improving mathematical reasoning capabilities.

 Improvement Strategies